shynome/uapi/README.md

 deno run -A https://deno.land/x/uapi/start.ts
 ```

-if you change `uapi.map.ts` file, the server will hot reload config
+if you change `uapi.config.ts` file, the server will hot reload config